gnzlbg/static_vector/README.md

      2.1 `front`/`back`/`pop_back` when empty, operator[] (unchecked random-access).
      2.2  `at` (checked random-access) which can throw `out_of_range` exception.

-### 4.5.2 Rationale

-Three points influence the design of `fixed_capacity_vector` with respect to its exception-safety guarantees:

-1. Making it a zero-cost abstraction.
-2. Making it safe to use.
-3. Making it easy to learn and use.

-The best way to make `fixed_capacity_vector` easy to learn is to make it as similar to `std::vector` as possible.
-However,`std::vector` allocates memory using an `Allocator`, whose allocation functions can throw, e.g., a `std::bad_alloc` exception, e.g., on Out Of Memory.
+When `value_type`'s operations are invoked, the exception safety guarantees of `fixed_capacity_vector` depend on whether these operations can throw.
+This is detected with `noexcept`.

-Since its `Capacity` is fixed at compile-time, `fixed_capacity_vector` never dynamically allocates memory.
+Since its `Capacity` is fixed at compile-time, `fixed_capacity_vector` never dynamically allocates memory, the answer to the following question determines the exception safety for all other operations:

-The main question then becomes, what should `fixed_capacity_vector` do when its `Capacity` is exceeded?
+> What should `fixed_capacity_vector` do when its `Capacity` is exceeded?

-Two main choices were identified:
+Two main answers were explored in the prototype implementation:

-1. Make it throw an exception.
+1. Throw an exception.
-2. Make not exceeding the `Capacity` of an `fixed_capacity_vector` a precondition on its mutating methods (and thus exceeding it undefined-behavior).
+2. Make this a precondition violation.

-Throwing an exception makes the interface slightly more similar to that of `std::vector` but it raises the question: which exception should it throw?
+Throwing an exception is appealing because it makes the interface slightly more similar to that of `std::vector`.
+However, which exception should be thrown?
 It cannot be `std::bad_alloc`, because nothing is being allocated.
-It could throw either `std::out_of_bounds` or `std::logic_error`, but if exceeding the capacity can be a logic error, that means that we can instead make it a precondition on the mutating methods.
+It could throw either `std::out_of_bounds` or `std::logic_error` but in any case the interface does not end up being equal to that of `std::vector`.

-Making exceeding the capacity a precondition has some advantages:

-- It allows implementations to trivially provide a run-time diagnostic on debug builds by, e.g., means of an assertion.
+The alternative is to make not exceeding the capacity a precondition on the vector's methods.
+This approach allows implementations to provide good run-time diagnostics if they so desired, e.g., on debug builds by means of an assertion, and makes implementation that avoid run-time checks conforming as well.

-- It allows the methods to be conditionally marked `noexcept(true)` when `value_type` is `std::is_nothrow_default_constructible/copy_assignable>...`

-- It makes `fixed_capacity_vector` a zero-cost abstraction by allowing the user to avoid unnecessary checks (e.g. hoisting checks out of a loop).

-These advantages come at the expense of safety.
-It is possible to have both by making the methods checked by default, but offering `unchecked_xxx` alternatives that omit the checks which increases the API surface.

-Given this design space, this proposal opts for making not exceeding the `Capacity` of an `fixed_capacity_vector` a precondition.
-It still allows some safety by allowing implementations to make the operations checked in the debug builds of their standard libraries, while providing very strong exception safety guarantees (and conditional `noexcept(true)`), which makes `fixed_capacity_vector` a true zero-cost abstraction.

 Since the mutating methods have a precondition, they have narrow contracts, and are not conditionally `noexcept`.

+This proposal chooses this path and makes exceeding the vector's capacity a precondition violation that results in undefined behavior.
+Throwing `checked_xxx` methods can be provided in a backwards compatible way.

-## <a id="ITERATOR"></a>4.6 Iterator invalidation
+## <a id="ITERATOR"></a>4.5 Iterator invalidation

 The iterator invalidation rules are different than those for `std::vector`,
 since: